AnkityadavIITR/AnkityadavIITR/README.md

 ###

-<p align="left">Hii there, I'm Ankit a full stack MERN and Nextjs developer, experience with Nextjs, React etc. Currently exploring devops learning cloud services like azure and aws</p>
+<p align="left">Hii there, I'm Ankit a full stack MERN and Nextjs developer, experience with Nextjs, React and MERN framework etc. Currently exploring devops learning cloud services like azure and aws</p>

 ###